IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The following API can be used to create and manage "Harvesting Clients".
 A Harvesting Client is a configuration entry that allows your Dataverse installation to harvest and index metadata from a specific remote location, either regularly, on a configured schedule, or on a one-off basis.
 For more information, see the :doc:`/admin/harvestclients` section of the Admin Guide.

-List All Congigured Harvesting Clients
+List All Configured Harvesting Clients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shows all the Harvesting Clients configured::